vytasrgl/ChatScript/WIKI/ChatScript-Json.md

 `^jsonpath` to retrieve specific pieces of data you want.
 For example, you could do a query on the value returned by `^jsonopen` as subject, to find out how many array elements there are.
 Then use `^jsonpath` to walk each array element to retrieve a specific field buried within.

-Note- for things like primitive null, null arrays, null strings, null objects, these are represented as "null" and the corresponding fact flag tells you the kind of value it is.
+Note - for things like primitive null, null arrays, null strings, null objects, these are represented as "null" and the corresponding fact flag tells you the kind of value it is.

 You can also ask CS to show those out visually using `^jsontree`.